OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 To push packages to Octopus during the OctoPack phase, enter the NuGet endpoint url (which you can get from *Library -> Packages*; it looks like http://octopus.example.com/nuget/packages) into the **Publish packages to http** field, and [an API key](/docs/how-to/how-to-create-an-api-key.md) in the **Publish API Key** field**.**OctoPack will then push the packages when the solution is built.

-## Consuming the TeamCity NuGet feed in Octopus
+## Consuming the TeamCity NuGet feed in Octopus {#TeamCity-ConsumeNuGetFeedInOctopusConsumingtheTeamCityNuGetfeedinOctopus}

 :::warning
 **Compatibility**